kartoza/docker-geoserver/README.md

 docker run -d -p 8600:8080 --name geoserver -e STABLE_EXTENSIONS=charts-plugin,db2-plugin kartoza/geoserver:${VERSION}

 ```
-You can pass any comma-separated plugins as defined in the text file `stable_plugins.txt`
+You can pass any comma-separated extensions as defined in the text file [stable_plugins](https://github.com/kartoza/docker-geoserver/blob/master/build_data/stable_plugins.txt)

-**Note** Due to the nature of the plugin ecosystem, there are new plugins that are always
-being upgraded from community extensions to stable extensions.
-If the `stable_plugins.txt`
+**Note**  If the extension you are looking for is not listed in
+`stable_plugins.txt` but is available on the [GeoServer list](https://sourceforge.net/projects/geoserver/files/GeoServer/2.25.0/extensions/)
-hasn't been updated with the latest changes you can still pass the environment variable with
+you can still pass it as an environment variable and it will be downloaded
-the name of the plugin.
-The plugin will be downloaded and installed.
-This might slow down the process of starting GeoServer but will ensure all plugins get
-activated
+on container startup.
+This might delay GeoServer startup depending on
+your bandwidth speed.

-####  Activate community plugins during contain startup
+####  Activate community extensions during contain startup

-The environment variable `COMMUNITY_EXTENSIONS` can be used to activate plugins listed in
+The environment variable `COMMUNITY_EXTENSIONS` can be used to activate extensions listed in
 [community_plugins.txt](https://github.com/kartoza/docker-geoserver/blob/master/build_data/community_plugins.txt)

 Example